mypreview/Conj/docs/product-details.md

 Choose how to layout the gallery of your single product pages.

-* **Default** — Gallery is on left, product details is on right.<br/>
+* **Default** — Gallery is on left, product details is on right. ⤵<br/><br/>
 ![Single product gallery with default layout](img/single-product-default-gallery.jpg)<br/><br/>
-* **Stacked** — Product gallery is above and product details is below.<br/>
+* **Stacked** — Product gallery is above and product details is below. ⤵<br/><br/>
 ![Single product gallery with stacked layout](img/single-product-stacked-gallery.jpg)<br/><br/>
-* **Hidden** — Product gallery is hidden and product details is full-width.<br/>
+* **Hidden** — Product gallery is hidden and product details is full-width. ⤵<br/><br/>
 ![Single product gallery with hidden layout](img/single-product-hidden-gallery.png)

 ## Product tabs

-Toggle the visibility of the product tabs (description and reviews) section.
+Toggle the visibility of the product tabs (description and reviews) section. ⤵

 ![Toggling the visibility of the product tabs](img/product-tabs.gif)

 ## Related products

-Toggle the visibility of the related products section.
+Toggle the visibility of the related products section. ⤵

 ![Toggling the visibility of the related products](img/related-products.gif)

 ## Product description

-Toggle the visibility of the product description or excerpt.
+Toggle the visibility of the product description or excerpt. ⤵

 ![Toggling the visibility of the product description or excerpt](img/product-description.gif)

 ## Product meta

-Toggle the visibility of the product meta (SKU, categories and tags).
+Toggle the visibility of the product meta (SKU, categories and tags). ⤵

 ![Toggling the visibility of the product meta](img/product-meta.gif)

 ## Product share

-Toggle the visibility of the next and previous links/slides on single product pages.
+Toggle the visibility of the next and previous links/slides on single product pages. ⤵

 ?> You can also modify pagination query to only display links to products in the same category as the one currently being viewed.